sirius-cc-wu/rtforth/README.md

 * Jit planned in the future to improve the performance

 The performance of current implementation is not well because of token threading.
-But slow colon definitions can be improved with a Just-In_Time compiler.
+But slow colon definitions can be improved with a Just-In-Time compiler.
-After the optimization, the corresponding slots in word list points to the jitted definitions.
+After optimization, corresponding slots in word list points to the jitted definitions.